Young people should be taking on leadership responsibilities and shaping their Scouting experiences.

 Youth shaped activities can easily be implemented into your programme, with fun, exciting activities that develop skills, contribute to badges and give you feedback on your programme.

-Why not try a snowball fight, dragons’ den or cool wall from the Activity Inspirations booklet?
+Why not try a snowball fight, dragons’ den or cool wall from these resources?

 Leadership is an important skill we develop in young people in Scouting.

 Using Peer Leadership systems, through having Lodge Leaders, Seconders and Sixers, APLs, PLs and SPLs are great starting points and can be used to make your role easier while developing their skills.